cmrnfaith/HYL_Hackathon/README.md

 ## Challenges we ran into
 A few challenges we ran into were:
+    1. Mobile application Compability
+    2. Python package management
-    1. Getting the filtering of different events based on specified criteria
+    3. Filtering of different events based on specified criteria
+    4. CSS styling and animations

 ## Accomplishments that we're proud of
 Developing an intricate web application that utilizes a database, user-friendly frontend and backend in under 24 hours.